cs421/Cyber-Homelab-Projects-and-Exercises/SOC Automated Project/SOC Automation Project.md

-**Goal:** The goal of this project is to create an automated SOC analyst lab complete with the SIEM tool, as the case management tool, and a security automation platform for SOAR (Security Orchestration, Automation and Response) capabilities.
+**Goal:** The goal of this project is to create an automated SOC analyst lab complete with a SIEM tool, a case management tool, and a security automation platform for SOAR (Security Orchestration, Automation and Response) capabilities.
 This lab will also utilize **Mimikatz** as the sample credential harvesting attack.

-### Tools to be used
+# Tools to be used
 1. **Wazuh** (https://wazuh.com) - XDR and SIEM tool, for receiving events and sending alerts to SOAR
 2. **Shuffle** (https://shuffler.io) - for SOAR and IOC (indicators of compromise) enrichment
 3. **TheHive** (https://thehive-project.org) - Security Incident Response Platform, for ticket and alert assignments to SOC analysts